MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/merge-checkpoints-with-many-differencing-disks.md

 #### When you can't shut down the VM

-Merging differencing disks with an online VM is possible, but is a multi-step process that involves Windows PowerShell scripts.
+You can merge differencing disks by using an online VM.
+However, this is a multi-step process that involves Windows PowerShell scripts.
 To do this, follow these general steps:

-1. Back up all of the differencing disk files (VHD files).
+1. Back up all the differencing disk files (VHD files).
 1. [Create and run the `Get-VHDChain` function](#getchain).
 This step is described in detail later in this section.
 1. [Create and run merge commands](#mergechain).
 This step is described in detail later in this section.
 1. Change the VM settings to point to the merged parent VHD.